 I have been working with wildlife for over 20 years, specialising in primate and carnivore conservation issues.
 As well as managing the conservation project, Barbary Macaque Awareness and Conservation.
 I have graduate and post-graduate qualifications in Psychology and Biological Science from the University of Wales.
 My PhD thesis, “Including People in Primate Conservation: A Case Study of Shepherds and Barbary Macaques in Bouhachem Forest, North Morocco”, assessed the benefits of using ethnographic data to drive conservation strategy.
 I am vice-chair of the IUCN Primate Specialist Group's Section on Human-Primate Relations

 My interests include the social and cultural drivers of the illegal wildlife trade and human-wildlife coexistence particularly human-animal relations.
 I am a trained facilitator and conflict mediator.

 I have experience in rewilding swift fox in North America in collaboration with the Blackfeet tribe of Montana and I have a keen interest in the human dimension of rewilding.
-I am a long term member of both the IUCN/SSC Primate & Reintroduction Specialist Groups and have recently become co-chair of the new PSG Human-Primate Interactions Working Group .
-I have field experience in Belize, Cambodia, Canada, Laos, Mauritius, Morocco, USA, Venezuela and Vietnam.
+I am a core member of the IUCN Reintroduction Specialist Group's section on Human-Wildlife Interactions.
+My fieldwork experience includes Belize, Cambodia, Canada, Laos, Mauritius, Morocco, USA, Venezuela and Vietnam.
 I am a native English speaker and am also fluent in Spanish and Italian and fairly skilled in the use of social media.

 You can find me on Twitter @sianswaters.